 Over nearly three decades, John Emrich has accumulated both deep finance and broad sustainability experience and education.
 After corporate finance roles with Prudential, KPMG Peat Marwick, and AirTouch Communications, he worked as an equity portfolio manager for 14 years and co-founded a hedge fund.
 John was an early investor in Iroquois Valley Farms, a B-corporation, and served on its board of managers for three years.
-Over the last five years he has been an active investor and consultant in the food and beverage industry.
-Most recently, he co-founded Clear Creek Natural Food LLC, an organic baking mix company, and acts as its Chief Executive Manager.
-He is an independent director and audit committee chair for the Meridian Funds and Destra Fund.
+Over the last six years he has been an active investor and small business consultant.
+Most recently, he founded Red Earth Finance, a financial planning consultancy.
+He is also a mortgage loan originator with The Mortgage Company.
+John is an independent director and audit committee chair for the Meridian Funds and Destra Funds.
 John has a BA in Economics from Tufts University, an MBA in Finance from the Anderson Graduate School of Management (UCLA), and a Master of Science in Environmental Studies from Green Mountain College.
-He is the author of The Local Yolk: Beer, Backyard Chickens, and the Business of Building a Sustainable Food System.
 John has held the Chartered Financial Analyst designation since 1996.
-He is a volunteer firefighter and emergency medical responder in Evergreen, Colorado.
+He is a volunteer firefighter and EMT in Evergreen, Colorado.

 Paul Melamed has over thirty years’ experience with solar energy.
 He was the founder and President of High Country Sun, Inc. one of Colorado’s first solar contracting companies (1976-1979).
 In 1979 he merged with Novan Energy, Inc., a Boulder company that became one of the largest U.S. manufactures of solar thermal systems.
 He was part of the executive team that took the company from start up through IPO and seven years of continuous growth, until the expiration of the solar energy tax credits in 1986.
 Initially, as General Manager/V.P., he was responsible for setting up one of the largest solar distribution companies in the western U.S. Then as V.P. of Operations, he successfully transformed the procurement, manufacturing and logistics operations into efficient profit-generating organizations.
 His experiences as V.P. of Operations for Novan lead to his career in high tech and software businesses focused on operations and business management.
 Paul returned to the solar industry in 2005.
 From 2005-2007, as Director of Real Goods Solar, he created one of the largest Solar PV design and sales companies in Colorado.
 After retiring from Real Goods Solar, Paul formed VisionSun Design, LLC, a solar energy-consulting firm whose sole focus was to work with housing authorities to help bring solar energy to low-income affordable housing.
 He guided Boulder Housing Partners (the Housing Authority for Boulder, CO) in their procurement and installation of 600kW of solar PV systems.
 Paul is also one of the first off-the-grid solar and wind system users in the country (1980) and still uses the system today.
 In March 2009, Paul was elected to the Board of Directors of CoSEIA (Colorado Solar Energy Industry Association) for a one year term.
 In 2013, Paul was elected to the Board of Directors of GRID Alternatives Colorado, a non-profit organization bringing solar PV to low income home owners.
 He also serves as the chair of GRID Alternatives Advocacy Committee.
 Paul served on the Boulder Solar Advisory Committee in 2014.